AriPal/articles/Readme.md

-# Azure AD authentication in Microsoft Teams
+# Learn how authentication and authorization flow works for content page in Microsoft Teams

 ![Netcompany logo](https://miro.medium.com/max/137/1*CWxqiYnxrOzHP-t8wQWfjQ.png)

-_I work as a Software Consultant at Netcompany Norway - an international company with more than 2000 employees in 6 countries that provides valuable expertise and experience to help organizations with digital transformation.
-Currently, they are exploring new fields and ways to automate time-consuming processes using Microsoft cloude services.
-One of them is to integrate web apps with Microsoft Teams to provide better overview and control of project challenges._
+I work as a Software Consultant at Netcompany Norway - an international company with more than 2000 employees in 6 countries that provides valuable expertise and experience to help organizations with digital transformation.
+Currently, they are exploring new fields and ways to automate time-consuming processes using Microsoft cloude services in Microsoft Teams (MS Teams).
+One of them, which this article emphasizes on, is to integrate a content page (web app) in MS Teams that can intereact with Microsoft Graph API (MS Graph) for generating an Excel file on user's OneDrive.

+### The flexibility of Microsoft Teams and MS Graph API

 Microsoft Teams is a collaboration app with [13 millions](https://www.microsoft.com/en-us/microsoft-365/blog/2019/07/11/microsoft-teams-reaches-13-million-daily-active-users-introduces-4-new-ways-for-teams-to-work-better-together/) active users daily.
 A hub for teamwork that combines chat, video meetings, calling, and files into a complete integrated app.
-What makes Microsoft Teams stand out is the flexibility it provides with web apps.
+What makes MS Teams so unique is the flexibility it provides with integrated wep apps.

-Organizations today can create custom web apps, integrate it with Teams, and, communicate with Microsoft Graph, a Restful API endpoint to interact with Office, OneDrive, SharePoint, Outlook and so on.
-For instance, a project manager needs to move worked hours for 100 employees from system A to B, imagine the work load; he must create an excel file, add title, add records, and store each file on OneDrive once finished.
-The time it takes depends, but in general it can take days to complete such work.
-This is where Microsoft Graph API can become a valuable tool for automating such process.
+Organizations today can create content pages (web apps), integrate it with MS Teams, and, communicate with MS Graph API, a Restful API endpoint to interact with Office, OneDrive, SharePoint, Outlook and so on.
+For instance, a project manager needs to move worked hours for 100 employees from system A to B, one can imagine the amount of time and resources such work takes.
+The manager must create an excel file, add title and records, and store each file on OneDrive once finished for every employee.
+This can take several hours perhaps days to complete.
+With MS Graph API combined with MS Teams we can automate such process to take seconds.
 It supports various endpoints for Excel, and many other Microsoft cloud services.

 > If you are interested and want to try some endpoints MS Graph offers, check out [Microsoft Grap Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer/preview).

-## Outcome
+### Outcome

-In this article, we'll use Silent Authentication, a authentication flow for tabs that uses OAuth 2.0.
-It's recommended to have some basic understanding of OAuth 2.0, [here's a good overview](https://aaronparecki.com/oauth-2-simplified/#single-page-apps).
-It reduces number of a user needs to enter their login credentials by silently refreshing the authentication token, thus a popup form is hidden when user has signed in.
-It means a better user experience when using content pages in Teams.

-The end-goal of this article is to generate an Excel file and store it on OneDrive, for this to happen we must follow these steps:
+The end-goal of this article is to generate an Excel file and store it on user's OneDrive, for this to happen we must follow these steps:

 **Step 1** - Authenticate user
 **Step 2** - Ged access token
-**Step 3** - Access Microsoft Graph
+**Step 3** - Access MS Graph API

 > What is Azure Actice Directory (AAD), and why do we need it?
 In order to secure our data from a unauthorized users, we must ensure two things; they belong to the correct domain (company), and consent to provided access permisions like (User.Read, File.Read).

 This article won't cover how to integrate a web application with Microsoft Teams using App Studio.
 Here's a nice [article](https://medium.com/@paumadregis/custom-microsoft-teams-applications-the-easy-way-6da0a5975336) by Pär Joona that covers it very well.

+### Silent Authentication with OAuth 2.0

+In this article, we'll use Silent Authentication, a authentication flow for tabs that uses OAuth 2.0.
+It's recommended to have some basic understanding of OAuth 2.0, [here's a good overview](https://aaronparecki.com/oauth-2-simplified/#single-page-apps).
+In general, it reduces number of times a user needs to enter their login credentials by silently refreshing the authentication token (hides the login popup page if user has already signed in).
+This creates a pleasent user experience.

 ## Prerequisites

 * Microsoft Teams account
 * Office 365 Developer subscription (Required in order to create apps in MS Teams)
-* [Register app in App registriations](https://docs.microsoft.com/en-us/graph/auth-register-app-v2) to integrate it with Microsoft identity platform and call Microsoft Graph
+* Register app in [App registriation](https://docs.microsoft.com/en-us/graph/auth-register-app-v2) to integrate it with Microsoft identity platform and call MS Graph API
 * A deployed web application (We've used Netlify)

+The main outcome of this article is to generate an Excel file on user's OneDrive.
+For this to happen

 > Did you know that App Registration in Azure AD offers developers a simple, secure, and flexible way to sign-in and acess Azure resources like Graph API.
 Additionally, one can grant spesified permissions on each user to preserve a secure system from malicious attacks.

-## Authenticate a user
+## Authenticate user
+This part covers how to authenticate a user, what packages we need to install, the setup process, and how to aquire an id token.
+Id token is a part of [OpenID Connect](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-protocols-openid-connect-code) flow which the client can use to authenticate the user.

+> Note: ID Tokens should be used to validate that a user is who they claim to be and get additional useful information about them - it shouldn't be used for authorization in place of an access token.

-## Installation
+### 1. Installation

 1. Microsoft Teams SDK
 2. ADAL.js SDK

-## Install NPM packages
+### 2. Install NPM packages

 In order to display the content page and communicate with Teams context such as retreive user details, install Microsoft Teams JavaScript client SDK.
 Additionally, you also need to install Azure Active Directory Library SDK to perform authentication operations.